Bukit Panjang: Rail

 The interior of Bukit Panjang MRT station.

 Bukit Panjang LRT station with a condominium and HDB flats in the background.

 The driverless and fully automated Bukit Panjang LRT line was completed on 11 June 1999 at a cost of S$285 million.
 The rail line was intended to serve the growing town and act as a replacement to the many buses employed through the town, especially during rush hours.
-Originally opening with 14 stations, Ten Mile Junction station permanently closed in 2019 after sighting low ridership, bringing the number to 13.
+Originally opening with 14 stations, Ten Mile Junction station permanently closed on the 13th of January, 2019 after sighting low ridership, bringing the number to 13.

 Several petitions were presented by the residents of Bukit Panjang protesting the decision by SMRT to replace the buses in Bukit Panjang with the LRT system.
 Some of the complaints were related to the fact that people preferred the previous bus system that covered most parts of the Bukit Panjang neighbourhoods such as bus service 190 and 972.
 The previous bus system was viewed as more efficient because it had many bus stops within walking distance; the LRT system has only 13 stations that are spaced hundreds of meters apart.

 The LRT system is expected to go through a major upgrading programme that is due to be completed by 2026.
 The programme will bring about a new signalling system, better condition monitoring, new power rails system and 19 new light rail vehicles.

 Bus

 The public bus system is predominantly run by SMRT Buses.
 Of the SMRT buses based in Bukit Panjang, some are smaller feeder bus services that serve the various areas of the neighbourhood, while the rest are long-distance trunk services that serve as a mode of transport to other towns and to the city centre.
-Bus services start and end at Bukit Panjang Bus Interchange.
+Most bus services start and end at Bukit Panjang Bus Interchange.

+Some buses loop around the bus interchange, using the bus stops along Upper Bukit Timah Road, above Bukit Panjang MRT as their looping point.
+This includes bus services 974 from Joo Koon Bus Interchange, 171 from Yishun Bus Interchange and 983 from Choa Chu Kang Bus Interchange.
+This is possibly due to the smaller Bukit Panjang Integrated Transport Hub compared to the previous bus interchange.
+The neighbouring Gali Batu Bus Terminal also houses and launches buses 75 and 184 that used to terminate at the bus interchange.

+Other passing-through bus services include 67 and 190 from Choa Chu Kang Bus Interchange, 160 and 984 from Jurong Town Hall Bus Interchange, 170 from Queen Street Bus Terminal and 178 187 960 961 963 and 966 from Woodlands Integrated Transport Hub.
+Notably, buses 160 and 170 offer cross-border services to Johor Bahru, Malaysia and bus 178 provides a connection to Woodlands Train Checkpoint.

+The town has numerous trunk buses that use expressways to access other towns or head towards the city.
+This includes services 187 963 966 to Woodlands via Bukit Timah Expressway (BKE) northbound, 171 to Yishun via BKE northbound and Mandai, 190 960 972 to city via BKE southbound.